andreim9816/spring-boot-basic-api/README.md

 ### Testing

 Created unit tests for the services methods.
-Totally there are 57 written tests, all of them passing successfully with an average of **80%** line coverage (because sonar lint still has some bugs, otherwise the coverage would be 100%).
+Totally there are 57 written tests, all of them passing successfully with an average of **80%** line coverage (because sonarLint still has some bugs, otherwise the coverage would be 100%).
 Tests can be run via IntelliJ interface or using the following command:
 <br>
 ```mvn test```